-Justin Harmon, Ph.D., is an Assistant Professor in the Department of Community and Therapeutic Recreation.
+Justin Harmon, Ph.D., is an Associate Professor in the Department of Community and Therapeutic Recreation.
 He holds a B.S. in Leisure Studies from the University of Illinois, an M.S. in Sport Management from Northern Illinois University, and a Ph.D. in Recreation, Park, and Tourism Sciences from Texas A&M University with an emphasis in Community Development.
-Harmon has worked extensively in the parks, forestry and recreation fields, and has a diverse background in practice that includes land and wildlife management, environmental and recreation education, event planning, and community relations and outreach.
+Harmon has worked extensively in the parks, forestry, and recreation fields, and has a diverse background in practice that includes land and wildlife management, environmental and recreation education, event management, and community relations and outreach.

-When not in the classroom he can be found in the backyard or forest with his dog, at a concert, buried in a book, making noise on his drums, or planning his next trip out West.
+When not in the classroom he can be found in the backyard or forest with his dog, at a concert, buried in a book, or planning his next trip out West.